 Almost 50 million Americans rely on food stamps.
 Even U.S. soldiers spend tens of millions worth of food stamps each year.
 65% of us will use welfare, help we must qualify for, at some point in our lives to get by.
 There exists a population of 1.5 million households that live on $2 a day—Third World levels—due to unemployment, reduced hours, lack of knowledge concerning welfare programs, etc. Some in these households sell themselves for sex, sell plasma, or sell scrap metal to survive.

 Each year, 3.5 million people will experience homelessness at some point (while 18.5 million homes stand empty, waiting for citizens who can afford them).
 23% are children; about 10% are veterans; over 40% are disabled; 20-25% suffer from mental illness; most homeless women are domestic abuse victims.
 The homeless suffer humiliation, from being denied service at businesses due to appearance to cities criminalizing begging, loitering, and sleeping in public places or even private vehicles.
 Benches and sidewalks are redesigned, at times with spikes, to drive away the homeless looking for rest.
+When the temperature drops, homeless people die outside.

 The percentage of workers over 65 doubled since 1985, partly due to the elderly not having enough money to retire and Social Security payments being too dismal to live on.
 What kind of society allows its elderly to live in poverty?
 Or its children?
 One in four U.S. children are food insecure, meaning missing meals or malnourished with cheap, unhealthy food – ketchup sandwiches, for instance.
 Anastasia Basil remembered: